Menuha: History

-It was founded in 1953 by Jewish refugees to Israel from Kurdistan region of Iraq on land belonging to the Arab Palestinian villages of Summil and Jusayr, both of which were depopulated in the 1948 Arab–Israeli War.
+It was founded in 1953 by Jewish refugees to Israel from Kurdistan region of Iraq, adjacent to the ruins of the Arab Palestinian village Jusayr, which was depopulated in the 1948 Arab–Israeli War.

 Along with neighboring Nahla, it was named after "Biblical passage "Blessed be the Lord who has given rest to his people Israel ..."
 (1 Kings 8:56) and for the Menuha VeNahala (Hebrew: מנוחה ונחלה) organization that founded Rehovot.
 Menuha means "rest" or "ease" in Hebrew.